 We’re old pros at easing dental anxiety in our Plymouth, MI dentist office.
 Douglas A. Callow, DDS has been a dentist for 36 years and an awarded membership in Omicron Kappa Upsilon, and the rest of our team also has plenty of experience in soothing nerves.
-In addition, we use patient-friendly technology to keep your procedures quick and comfortable.Doctor Douglas Callow on relieving severe dental anxiety Read Transcript
+In addition, we use patient-friendly dental sedation technology to keep your procedures quick and comfortable.Dr.
+Douglas Callow on Relieving Severe Dental Anxiety Read Transcript

 Despite that, you might feel anxious about your dental treatment.
 If you do, dental sedation options can help relax you.
 For dentistry with soothing sedation, call Douglas A. Callow, DDS at 734-404-7336.

-Nitrous oxide, also called “laughing gas,” is the most common form of dental sedation – and for good reason.
-It creates a sense of mild euphoria in most people that works well in overcoming dental anxiety.
+Inhaled sedation is the most common form of dental sedation – and for good reason.
+It creates a sense of mild euphoria in most people that work well in overcoming dental anxiety.

-- It it so safe, it can be given to children.
+- It is so safe, it can be given to children.

 - It is administered through a small mask you wear over your nose.